open-telemetry/oteps/text/0066-separate-context-propagation.md

 context propagation mechanism described below, rather than the tracing-specific propagation system it uses today.

+Note that OpenTelemetry APIs calls should *always* be given access to the entire context object, and never just a subset of the context, such as the value in a single key.
+This allows the SDK to make improvements and leverage additional data that may be available, without changes to all of the call sites.

-## Baggage API
+## Correlations API

-In addition to observability, OpenTelemetry provides a simple mechanism for propagating arbitrary user data, called Baggage.
-This mechanism is not related to tracing or observability, but it uses the same context propagation layer.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating arbitrary transaction-level data, called Correlations.
+Correlations implements an extremely basic form of cross-cutting concern - a transaction-level key-value store.
+Values placed in the

-Baggage may be used to model new concerns which would benefit from the same transaction-level context as tracing, e.g., for identity, versioning, and network switching.

-To manage the state of these cross-cutting concerns, the Baggage API provides a set of functions which read, write, and propagate data.
+Event correlation is a mechanism for indexing events in one service with attributes provided by a prior service in the same transaction.
+This helps to establish a causal relationship between these events.
+For example, determining that a particular browser version is associated with a failure in an image processing service.

+Correlations is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.

+While Correlations can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.
+New concerns with different criteria should be modeled seperately, using the same underlying context propagation layer as building blocks.

+For backwards compatibility, OpenTracing Baggage is propagated as Correlations when using the OpenTracing bridge.

+As every correlation adds additional overhead to every request, correlations should be used with care.

-**`GetBaggage(context, key) -> value`**
+**`GetCorrelation(context, key) -> value`**
-To access the distributed state of a concern, the Baggage API provides a function which takes a context and a key as input, and returns a value.
+To access the value for a label set by a prior event, the Correlations API provides a function which takes a context and a key as input, and returns a value.

-**`SetBaggage(context, key, value) -> context`**
+**`SetCorrelation(context, key, value) -> context`**
-To record the distributed state of a concern, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To record the value for a label, the Correlations API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.

-**`RemoveBaggage(context, key) -> context`**
+**`RemoveCorrelation(context, key) -> context`**
-To delete distributed state from a concern, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To delete a label, the Correlations API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.

-**`ClearBaggage(context) -> context`**
+**`ClearCorrelations(context) -> context`**
-To avoid sending baggage to an untrusted process, the Baggage API provides a function to remove all baggage from a context.
+To avoid sending any labels to an untrusted process, the Correlation API provides a function to remove all Correlations from a context.

-**`GetBaggagePropagator() -> (HTTP_Extractor, HTTP_Injector)`**
+**`GetCorrelationPropagator() -> (HTTP_Extractor, HTTP_Injector)`**
-To deserialize the state of the system sent from the the prior process, and to serialize the the current state of the system and send it to the next process, the Baggage API provides a function which returns a baggage-specific implementation of the HTTPExtract and HTTPInject functions.
+To deserialize the previous labels set by prior processes, and to serialize the current total set of labels and send them to the next process, the Correlations API provides a function which returns a Correlation-specific implementation of the `HTTPExtract` and `HTTPInject` functions found in the Propagation API.

 # Context Propagation